Postgraduate Diploma in Information Systems and Technology

 A student wishing to study the PGDipIST is required to have completed a bachelor’s degree (eg, a BCom) with a grade average of B or better in 300-level Information Systems or other related courses, or have a related qualification.

 The PGDipIST will comprise taught courses and seminars, and students can choose to undertake a research project (including data collection, analysis and interpretation of findings) or an internship.

-For the full entry requirements see the Regulations for the Postgraduate Diploma in Health Sciences or use the admission requirements checker.
+For the full entry requirements see the Regulations for the Postgraduate Diploma in Information Systems and Technology or use the admission requirements checker.